Harvest Bible Chapel: Vertical Worship

 The band Vertical Worship is connected to Harvest Bible Chapel.

 Vertical Church Network

-Harvest Bible Chapel launched the Vertical Church Network in 2002, under the name Harvest Bible Fellowship.
-It was a church planting ministry which planted over 200 churches North America and other continents but eventually disbanded in 2017.
-Some of the churches affiliated with the fellowship will end up regrouping as Great Commission Collective and Vertical Church Europe.
+Harvest Bible Chapel launched the Vertical Church Network in 2002 under the name Harvest Bible Fellowship.
+It was a church planting ministry that planted over 200 churches across North America and other continents before eventually disbanding in 2017.
+Some of the churches affiliated with Harvest Bible Fellowship regrouped within the Great Commission Collective and Vertical Church Europe.

 Walk in the Word

 Launched in 1997, Walk in the Word became the radio outlet for MacDonald's teaching ministry at Harvest Bible Chapel.
 In 2012, the program received the "Billy Graham Award for Excellence in Christian Communication" from National Religious Broadcasters.
 In 2014, Walk in the Word expanded to global television and, in 2016, received the award for "Best Television Teaching Program".
 In February 2019, MacDonald announced that the show would no longer be broadcast on radio and television, but would be available in digital format on his website.